 The reality is that sometimes what happened to you during birth is so overwhelming or unsurmountable that breastfeeding is impossible.
 Perhaps your breastfeeding experience looks different than you thought it would because of a difficult birth.
 For example, maybe pumping is what is working for you even though that is not what you originally planned.
 It is important not to blame yourself or feel guilty.
 Grieve the loss of the breastfeeding experience you wanted.
 Know that there are many ways you can bond with your baby, such as baby wearing or skin-to-skin care.
 Seek a trusted support person you can share your feelings with.

 On the other hand, breastfeeding after birth trauma can be a source of healing.
-Many parents feel an increased resolve to breastfeed after a difficult birth.
-They are very determined to meet their breastfeeding goals.
+Many mothers feel an increased resolve to breastfeed after a difficult birth.
+They are very determined to meet their nursing goals.
 Birth trauma can make parents feel as if their body failed.
 But when breastfeeding goes well, they can feel a renewed source of confidence in their body and parenting abilities.
-Breastfeeding also provides an opportunity to feel bonded and attached to your baby after a difficult birth.
+Nursing also provides an opportunity to feel bonded and attached to your baby after a difficult birth.

 Here are some strategies to help you understand how you are feeling: